LaNotice/tictactoeAI/README.md

 # Tictactoe
-a simple tictactoe game with a adjustable AI
+a simple tictactoe game with an adjustable AI

 ## controls
 *right click*: play a move